YEAR 7 ENROLMENT FAQ's

 Is there a canteen?
 When is it open?

-Yes there is a canteen at the school that has a wide range of healthy lunch and snack items.
+Yes, there is a canteen at the school with limited lunch and snack items.
 The canteen is open at recess and lunchtime, Monday to Friday.
-All lunch orders should be clearly written on a paper lunch bag and placed into the box at the General Office.
+All lunch orders need to be ordered through the website: https://myschoolconnect.com.au/ and click on Join Today.
+You will then receive an email with an activation link.

 Will I have homework?